Cebion/Portmaster_builds/README.md

 # PortMaster - Builds

 This repository provides compile instructions for each port and how to setup the build environment used by me for my Ports.
+Also some inforamtion I gathered and wrote down over time.

 # Build Environment